Remote Control Tester: Three Key DIY Projects You Should Know

 • Resistors – 1K (4)

 With this in mind, the first step is to use the ordinary opamp 741 for detection.
-And you can do this by configuring the device as a reference.
+You can do this by configuring the device as a reference.
 While you’re at it, use pin 2 (inverting input) as a comparator level.

 You can set the inverting input by fixing the connected preset.
 Then, connect your photodiode across the positive line and non-inverting pin 3.